edgedb/easy-edgedb/chapter1/index.md

 - We have a `Person` type and a `City` type,
 - The `Person` type has the property `places_visited` with the names of the cities, but they are just strings in an array.
 It would be better to link this property to the `City` type somehow.

 So let's not do that `Person` insert.
-We'll fix the `Person` type soon by changing `array<str>` from a `property` to something called `multi link` to the `City` type.
+We'll fix the `Person` type soon by changing `array<str>` from a `property` to a `multi link` to the `City` type.
 This will actually join them together.

 But first let's look a bit closer at what happens when we use `insert`.

-As you can see, `str`s are fine with unicode letters like ț.
+As you can see, strings (`str`) are fine with unicode letters like ț.
 Even emojis and special characters are just fine: you could even create a `City` called '🤠' or '(╯°□°)╯︵ ┻━┻' if you wanted to.

 EdgeDB also has a byte literal type that gives you the bytes of a string.
 This is mainly for raw data that humans don't need to view such when saving to files.
 They must be characters that are 1 byte long.